Working in Oman

 On the plus side, since it is illegal to work in Oman on a visitor’s visa, expats must have a firm job offer before even arriving in the country.
 Expats will be hired on a fixed-term contract basis, and their Omani hiring company will even appoint a 'sponsor' to help organise an employment visa.
 Omani employers are accustomed to providing attractive expat salary packages (often including transport, accommodation and schooling stipends).

-There is one way around this problem, though it is unlikely that Omani employers will be amenable to providing it.
-Expats can get a clearance letter or No Objection Certificate (NOC) from the employer, but that would result in the company having to reduce its expat quota.
+There is one way around this problem.
+Expats can get a clearance letter or No Objection Certificate (NOC) from their Omani employer, but this can be difficult and they may need to leave the country.

 Work culture in Oman

 Expats in Oman are unlikely to find the work culture especially alienating or challenging at all.
 Oman's reliance on foreign labour over the past few decades has meant that expat workers are now an established feature of the country's professional milieu.
 However, the Omani government recently brought in stricter immigration rules to lower the percentage of foreign workers it allows into the country.

 Those relocating to Oman to work in the business sector should read up a bit about Arabic business culture, which differs from Western business culture in certain respects.
 Otherwise, expats will discover an Omani workforce that upholds a strong work ethic, and that values loyalty, honesty, humility and the ability to foster personal relationships between co-workers.